syseleven/terraform-provider-metakube/docs/resources/cluster.md

 When using password based auth
 * `server_group_id` - (Optional) Server group id to use for all machines within a cluster.
 You can use openstack server groups to group or seperate servers using soft/hard affinity/anti-affinity rules.
 When not set explicitly, the default soft anti-affinity server group will be created and used.
 * `project_id` - (Required with username/password) The id of project to use for billing.
 You can set it using environment variable `OS_PROJECT_ID`.
 Must be omit if application credentials are used.
-* `project_name` - (Optional) The name of project to use for billing.
+* `project_name` - (Required with username/password/project_id) The name of project to use for billing.
 You can set it using environment variable `OS_PROJECT_NAME`.
 Must be omit if application credentials are used.
-* `username` - (Required with password/project_id) The account's username.
+* `username` - (Required with password/project_name/project_id) The account's username.
 You can set it using environment variable `OS_USERNAME`.
 Must be omit if application credentials are used.
-* `password` - (Required with username/project_id) The account's password.
+* `password` - (Required with username/project_name/project_id) The account's password.
 You can set it using environment variable `OS_PASSWORD`.
 Must be omit if application credentials are used.
 When using application credentials
 * `application_credentials_id` - (Required with application_credentials_secret) Application credentials ID to use.
 Must be omit if username/password/project_id are used.
 * `application_credentials_secret` - (Required with application_credentials_id) Application credentials Secret to use.
 Must be omit if username/password/project_id are used.